 - All these characteristics allow them to maintain a horizontal orientation in the water anywhere; at the bottom and surface.

-- Their lungs also have the ability to replenish about 90% of the air with each breath (humans replenish only about 10%).
+- Their lungs also can replenish about 90% of the air with each breath (humans replenish only about 10%).
 It allows them to remain submerged in the water for up to 20 minutes.

 Manatee Food Chain